Prema (album)

 Prema (Sanskrit for "divine love") is the third studio album by Japanese singer-songwriter Fujii Kaze and his first English-language album.
 It was released on September 5, 2025, by Republic Records, Universal Sigma, and Hehn Records, three years after its predecessor Love All Serve All (2022).
-The album was preceded by the singles, "Hachikō" and "Love Like This".
-Commercially, Prema debuted atop the Oricon Albums Chart and Billboard Japan Hot Albums.
+The album was supported by three singles, "Hachikō", "Love Like This", and the title track.
+Commercially, Prema debuted atop the Oricon Albums Chart and Billboard Japan Hot Albums and was certified gold for shipments by the Recording Industry Association of Japan (RIAJ).

 Background

 Japanese singer-songwriter Fujii Kaze released his first two albums Help Ever Hurt Never (2020) and Love All Serve All (2022) to critical acclaim.
 Since 2022, his songs went viral on social media internationally, including "Shinunoga E-wa" by a Thai TikTok user using the song to post a scene of the character Toge Inumaki from the anime series Jujutsu Kaisen, as well as "Matsuri" for a dance challenge.
 "Shinunoga E-wa" received a platinum certification for streaming from the Recording Industry Association of Japan (RIAJ), and a gold certification from the Recording Industry Association of America (RIAA), the latter becoming the second Japanese-language song to do so following Kenshi Yonezu's "Kick Back".

 On July 26, 2024, alongside the release of his single "Feelin' Good", it was announced that Fujii had signed to Republic Records.
 Almost a year later, on May 2, 2025, Fujii revealed on video via Instagram that he completed his third studio album "a few weeks ago", but due to multiple reasons, its release would take longer than expected.